Defence Forces (Ireland): Naval Service

-The Naval Service maintains a complement of approximately 725 active personnel and 97 reserve personnel and is tasked with patrolling Irish territorial waters as well as the Irish Conservation Box, a large area of sea in which fishing is restricted to preserve fish numbers.
+The Irish Naval Service maintains a complement of approximately 725 active personnel and 97 reserve personnel, and is tasked with patrolling Irish territorial waters as well as the Irish Conservation Box, a large area of sea in which fishing is restricted to preserve fish numbers.
 It is tasked with enforcing this European-Union-protected area and thus serves the EU as well as Ireland.
 Together with the Air Corps and Customs, it has intercepted a number of vessels carrying narcotics to and from Ireland.